thomash-acinq/bolts/12-offer-encoding.md

 The invoice issuer is allowed to ignore `payer_note` (it has an odd number, so is optional), but if it does not, it must copy it exactly as the invoice_request specified.

+`desthint` is a compromise, to allow offers to be used with private channels before blinded payments are implemented everywhere.

 # Invoice Errors